Please follow the steps below before your immigrant visa interview at the U.S. Embassy in Helsinki, Finland.

 U.S. immigration law requires immigrant visa applicants to obtain certain vaccinations prior to the issuance of a visa.
 Current immigrant vaccination requirements are available here.
 You can also read Frequently Asked Questions about our medical examination requirements online.

-When your examination is completed, the doctor will provide you with exam results in a sealed envelope or send them directly to the U.S. Consulate.
+When your examination is completed, the doctor will provide you with exam results in a sealed envelope or send them directly to the U.S. Embassy.
 IF GIVEN AN ENVELOPE TO CARRY TO YOUR INTERVIEW, DO NOT OPEN THIS ENVELOPE.
 Instead, bring it to your visa interview.
 Any x-rays taken will be given to you.
 You DO NOT need to bring the x-rays to your visa interview unless you suffer from tuberculosis (TB).
 However, you must carry the x-rays with you when you travel to the United States for the first time.
 The medical report must be less than six months old when you enter the United States as an immigrant.

 Please use the list below to determine the items that every applicant must bring to the immigrant visa interview: